KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 * **The Sea as Symbolic Domain (Mapping the 4 Motions):**
     * **The Unconscious (L₄ (DP: Morgis)):** The deep mind—teeming with Archetypes, Monsters, and hidden knowledge.
 It is the field upon which the four motions occur:
-    * **1. Source of Life (▽):** The Womb of Bios, birthing organic coherence (Embodiment).
+    * **1. Source of Life (Declivous Centropy):** The Womb of Bios, birthing organic coherence (Embodiment).
-    * **2. The Acclivous Path (↺):** The trial of navigation.
+    * **2. The Acclivous Path (Acclivous Centropy):** The trial of navigation.
 A successful voyage (Odysseus, Parting the Red Sea) represents Acclivous Centropic Procession.
-    * **3. The Entropic Abyss (⊘):** The stormy abyss.
+    * **3. The Entropic Abyss (Declivous Entropy):** The stormy abyss.
 To "drown" is to lose coherence and enter Declivous Entropic Procession.
-    * **4. The Recursive Loop (⟳):** The stagnant "doldrums" or "Sargasso Sea."
+    * **4. The Recursive Loop (Acclivous Entropy):** The stagnant "doldrums" or "Sargasso Sea."
 This maps Acclivous Entropy—a failed voyage (like the myth of the Flying Dutchman) trapped in a loop, neither progressing nor dissolving.

 * **The Act of Crossing (Seal → Nexus):**
     Passage across water always symbolizes a **Resonant Transition**.